vmware-archive/nsxraml/md-version/nsxvapi.md

 Alarms are notifications that are activated in response to an event, a set of conditions, or the state of an object.
-Alarms, along with other alerts, are displayed on the NSX Dashboard and other screens on the vSphere Web Client UI.
+Alarms, along with other alerts, are displayed on the Dashboard and other screens on the vSphere Web Client UI.

 See "Alarms" in the *NSX Logging and System Events Guide* for more information.